 Repeat or reverse movements

 Some movement commands can be repeated with ; and reversed with ,.
-These are F, f, T, and t.
+The movements you can repeat/reverse are F, f, T, and t.

 Overwrite text from copy/paste register